Animal tourism: What you need to know

 The Romans had grand stages and arenas for their wild animals to be paraded.
 But once the empire declined, the owners of these remaining trained animals, had to find other ways to make a profit.

-“Lacking great stadiums in which to present them, caravans of trained beasts would often travel to the people.”
+“Lacking great stadiums in which to present them, caravans of trained animals would often travel to the people.”
 And so began the concept of the traveling animal show.

 “These circuses, as they would come to be known, soon sprang up throughout Europe and, by the 1790s, in the New World as well.
 Often they were not elaborate affairs.
 In about the year 1815, an early pioneer in the industry, New York native Hackaliah Bailey, traveled throughout New England with a single elephant he purchased from a boat captain who had won it in an auction in London.
 His success spurred many imitators, and soon exotic animals from throughout the world were imported and exploited for profit.”